-Stress is a area or surface based property.
-It’s value at any any point can be determined by considering A→0
+Stress is an area or surface-based property.
+Its value at any point can be determined by considering A→0

 Unit of Stress

 SI unit of mechanical stress N/m².
-But in material datasheet mostly it is written as N/m².
+But in the material datasheet mostly it is written as N/m².

 Example of Stress acting on a Body